Tuna.js Library#

 sessionIDstringREQUIRED

-The sessionID is the public key you got using your personal data through Tuna Token API.
+sessionID is the public key you got using your personal data through

 The environment name.
 Set env="sandbox" to use the sandbox environment of all related Tuna APIs